Chrom125/T2TyDNA/README.md

 post_filtering_coverage=30 # target covegare for filtlong
 model="r1041_e82_400bps_sup_v4.3.0" # dorado model basecalling

 short_reads="no" # activate it if appropriate.
-This is not used for polishing.
+This is not used for polishing but for monitoring artefacts.
 phasing="no" # activate it if appropriate
 tel_len="no" # activate it if appropriate
-eggdb=$HOME/eggnog_db
+eggdb=$HOME/eggnog_db # change only if you placed eggnog_db in a different location

 ```